PFL 3 (2023)

 The PFL 3 mixed martial arts event for the 2023 season of the Professional Fighters League was held on April 14, 2023, at The Theater at Virgin Hotels in Las Vegas, Nevada, United States.
 This marked the third regular-season event of the tournament and included fights in the Lightweight and Welterweight divisions.

 Background

-The first round of the PFL regular season will end at this event, with Olivier Aubin-Mercier (17-5) facing Shane Burgos (15-3), a free-agent acquisition in the lightweight division.
-In the welterweight division, Sadibou Sy (13-6-2) will meet Jarrah Al-Silawi (18-4).
+The first round of the PFL regular season ended at this event, with Olivier Aubin-Mercier facing Shane Burgos, a free-agent acquisition in the lightweight division.
+In the welterweight division, Sadibou Sy met Jarrah Al-Silawi.